 Even if your pet does qualify for entrance into a “no-kill” shelter and there is space available, there are no guarantees that the shelter will take your pet.
 Most “no-kill” shelters are limited admission and reserve the right reject an animal they deem unfit for adoption.
 Rules and regulations vary in every shelter, and so do the conditions.
 Make sure that any shelter you bring your animal to has a reputation for humane conditions and successful adoptions.
 Shelters should not be your worst option but ideally, not your first option.

-You will be asked to complete a Pet Profile designed to address common questions about your pet.
-Please bring any previous veterinary and vaccination records, if available.
+You will usually be asked to complete a Pet Profile designed to address common questions about your pet.
+Please bring any previous veterinary and vaccination records.

-If your pet is healthy both medically and behaviorally and is accepted into our adoption program (or that of one of our adoption partners, including the East Bay SPCA or Berkeley Humane Society), s/he will stay available for adoption until a new home is found provided that there are no changes to health or behavior during that stay.
-We have no time limits on an animal’s stay with us.
+If your pet is healthy both medically and behaviorally and is accepted into our adoption program (or that of one of our adoption partners, including the East Bay SPCA or Berkeley Humane Society), s/he will stay available for adoption until a new home is found, provided that there are no changes to health or behavior during that stay.

 Unfortunately not all animals are considered adoptable.
 Some animals may be disqualified from the adoption program by obvious signs of disease, physical disability that seriously impacts quality of life, or those that demonstrate significant aggression.
 Additionally, information provided by the owner on the condition, temperament, or behavior of his/her pet may result in a recommendation of euthanasia if the pet is to be left in our care.
 We will try to provide you with as much information as possible at the time of intake to give you the opportunity to make the best choice for you and your pet before you relinquish to us.
 However, keep in mind, the shelter environment is stressful and your pet may react quite differently than they have in a home environment.
 We cannot make any guarantees about placing your pet.